 The Club Owner’s Perspective

-I was able to ask my friend Howie Schnee the Co-Owner of Creative Entertainment Group and Co-Owner of Sullivan Hall and Sullivan Room in New York a few questions about what his job is like and what helps influence his decisions in booking bands into his clubs.
-I have known Howie since the early 90s when Sullivan Hall was called the Lion’s Den.
-He was in fact the first club owner to take a risk on a band I played with in college many years ago.
+I had the opportunity to ask my friend, Howie Schnee, the co-owner of Creative Entertainment Group and of Sullivan Hall and Sullivan Room in New York a few questions about what his job is like and what helps influence his decisions in booking bands into his clubs.
+I have known Howie since the early ’90s when Sullivan Hall was called the Lion’s Den.
+In fact, he was the first club owner to take a risk on a band I played with in college many years ago.

-Howie has been responsible for building more acts on a local or regional level than any three people I know.
-The Lion’s Den (now Sullivan Hall) was one of the stepping stone clubs that most bands who wound up on Bonnaroo or the H.O.R.D.E. tour played before becoming big regional or national acts.
+Howie has been responsible for building more acts on a local or regional level than anyone I know.
+The Lion’s Den (now Sullivan Hall) was one of the stepping stone clubs for most bands who wound up on Bonnaroo or the H.O.R.D.E. tour and was where they played before becoming big regional or national acts.

-How has the process of band /artist selection changed at the clubs in the last 10-15 years both for established artists and for the audition nights or slow nights when you are trying out new local talent. (online vs offline, more or less competition for slots etc…)
+How has the process of band /artist selection changed at the clubs in the last 10-15 years both for established artists and for the audition nights or slow nights when you are trying out new local talent?
+For example, what is happening online vs offline, is there more or less competition for slots, etc.?

 It’s changed significantly.
 The immediacy of the web is mind-boggling.
 Almost all bands post samples of their music online.
 The old way was for bands to make initial contact over the phone and follow up with a press kit.
 By the time we received that press kit, details of that initial conversation were fuzzy at best.
 Besides music being immediate, there are many clues online that give a good idea as to whether or not a band has their act together so to speak such as having a robust website.
 Also, whether or not there’s some buzz and awareness about them like having a lot of Myspace plays, Facebook friends, Twitter followers for example.
 I’ll occasionally do random searches to see if there’s any interesting press about the act.

-I alluded to it earlier.
-Positive attitude, non-demanding, carrying themselves professionally, strong work ethic all go a long way with me.
+I alluded to it earlier: positive attitude; non-demanding; carrying themselves professionally; strong work ethic.
+These all go a long way with me.
 That hard work ethic is essential if a band wants to take it to the next level.
 Nothing should be beneath them.
 I love walking out of a show and seeing a musician handing out hand bills or CDs or MP3 cards promoting their band.
 If I see that, and its 30 degrees and snowing, no matter what they sound like, I’ll book that band.

 One of the most frustrating things is when you book an act, and discover afterwards they have multiple gigs lined up in town, and they’ve never bothered to mention it.
 I can understand a band wanting to get out there and play a lot (although I don’t feel that’s the right approach), but they should mention it during the booking process.
 I think acts should be more focused on the quality of shows they do versus quantity.
-Acts should be thinking in a reciprocal manor – not just ‘what can I get out of this?’
+Acts should be thinking in a reciprocal manner – not just “what can I get out of this?”

 Let’s say your band can draw 50 people on a week night in New York.
-Your draw may be predominantly friends and fans at that point.
-Which is fine.
+Your draw may be predominantly friends and fans at that point, which is fine.
 Almost all bands start with friends and family.
-If your band starts booking 2 or more times per month, you’ll start to have diminishing returns.
+If your band starts booking two or more times per month, you’ll start to have diminishing returns.
 Now we book you after you’ve played a number of shows in town in a short period of time, and we put you on a good night on a good show, and almost no one comes out.
 You’ve benefited from the exposure but have offered nothing in return.
 You’ve spoiled your relationship with us.
-Bands should be thinking in reciprocal terms.
-Not only ‘what can we get out of this?’ but ‘what can we do for the club, or promoter, or the other bands on the bill for that matter?’
+Bands should be thinking in reciprocal terms — so, not only “what can we get out of this?” but “what can we do for the club, or promoter, or even the other bands on the bill?”

 Tags: booking your band, building a fanbase, club owner, creative entertianment group, getting better gigs, H.O.A.R.D.E.
 Tour, Howie Schnee, live music, Music venue, Playing Live, Sullivan Hall, touring